MetaMask/snaps/packages/snaps-jest/README.md

 Except for the `url` option, all options are optional.

+#### Unmocking (`mock.unmock`)

-It returns an object with an `unmock` function that can be used to remove the mock.
-If the mock is not removed, it will remain active for the rest of the snap installation, so it does not affect other tests.
+The mock function returns an object with an `unmock` function that can be used to remove the mock.
+Mocking happens on a per-snap-install basis.
+If the mock is not removed, it will remain active for the rest of the snap installation, so it does not affect other tests with a fresh snap installation.

 #### Example